mat-shepherd/ci-pp1-nurture-seo/README.md

 4. As a prospective customer, I want to see details of the consultant's work experience and expertise to understand if they have the expertise required to handle my project.
 5. As a prospective customer, I want to submit questions or details of my project through the website so I can connect with the consultant to discuss my project and receive answers, set up, a call or receive a project proposal.
 6. As a prospective customer, I want to locate the consultant's contact details so I can see where they are located and phone or email them about my project and any questions I may have.
+7. As a prospective customer, I want to see a confirmation that my contact form has been submitted and be able to navigate back to the main site.
-7. As a prospective customer, I want to locate the consultant's social media details so I can see if they are thought leaders in the space, learn from their content and see what other social media users say about them.
+8. As a prospective customer, I want to locate the consultant's social media details so I can see if they are thought leaders in the space, learn from their content and see what other social media users say about them.

 #### Existing Customers
-8. As an existing customer, I want to locate the consultant's contact details or reach out to them directly through the website so I can request assistance or enquire about additional services.
+9. As an existing customer, I want to locate the consultant's contact details or reach out to them directly through the website so I can request assistance or enquire about additional services.
+10. As an existing customer, I want to see a confirmation that my contact form has been submitted and be able to navigate back to the main site.
-9. As an existing customer, I want to locate the consultant's social media details so I can follow them and learn about SEO industry trends and tips and tricks to improve my site's performance.
+11. As an existing customer, I want to locate the consultant's social media details so I can follow them and learn about SEO industry trends and tips and tricks to improve my site's performance.

 #### Site Owner
-10. As a site owner, I want users to be able to see a list of my services and quickly contact me to request pricing.
+12. As a site owner, I want users to be able to see a list of my services and quickly contact me to request pricing.
-11. As a site owner, I want users to see a list of my most recent clients and client testimonials to build trust and help convert more prospective customers.
+13. As a site owner, I want users to see a list of my most recent clients and client testimonials to build trust and help convert more prospective customers.
-12. As a site owner, I want users to be able to contact me directly through the website.
+14. As a site owner, I want users to be able to contact me directly through the website.
-13. As the site owner, I want to make sure users are directed back to the index page of the website and do not use their browser's back button should they come across a 404 page not found error.
+15. As the site owner, I want to make sure users are directed back to the index page of the website and do not use their browser's back button should they come across a 404 page not found error.

 [Back to Table of Contents](#table-of-contents)